-How can I increase my pet's flexibility at home?
+How can I stretch my dog at home?

 This week I want to discuss some easy exercises you can perform for your pet at home in order to increase their flexibility.
 As pets age, they may sometimes lose the range of motion in their body due to tightness in the muscles, stiffness in the joints, or a combination thereof.
 There are some easy exercises you can do at home to help your pet stay loose and pain free as they begin to age.
 These exercises can also be done proactively to help your pet staying and feeling young!